Form 26as – All that you want to know [Complete Guide]

 Part D of the Form 26AS

-It deals with Details of Refunds Paid by the Income Tax department to the assessee bearing the abovementioned PAN during the year under consideration, in spite of the fact that the refund may pertain to any of the previous years.The data reflected herein is as under:
+It deals with Details of Refunds Paid by the Income Tax department to the assessee bearing the abovementioned PAN during the year under consideration, in spite of the fact that the refund may pertain to any of the previous years.The data reflected herein is as under:- Sr. No

 Part E of Form 26AS